 The Chinese mitten crab is just the latest in a long line of alien introductions that have caused havoc in our country’s waterways.
-First recorded in the River Thames in 1935, populations of the Chinese mitten crab remained localised for decades, but since the 1990’s their populations have seen a dramatic increase in both size and range of habitat.
+First recorded in the River Thames in 1935, populations of the Chinese mitten crab remained localized for decades, but since the 1990’s their populations have seen a dramatic increase in both size and range of habitat.
 It is now well-established in the Rivers Thames, Humber, Medway, Tyne, Wharfe and Ouse.

-They are aggressive, have few predators and will eat almost anything that they can get their claws into – aquatic plants, native fish eggs, and molluscs.
+They are aggressive, have few predators and will eat almost anything that they can get their claws into – aquatic plants, native fish eggs, and mollusks.
 Their opportunistic lifestyle has made them a hugely successful introduction, but this success has been at a high cost to the local environment.
-To make things worse, they can burrow a metre or more into river banks, affecting their integrity.
+To make things worse, they can burrow a meter or more into river banks, affecting their integrity.
 At a time of increased flooding risk, areas where there are significant numbers of Chinese Mitten crabs have seen their once stable river banks collapse, causing considerable damage.

 Chinese mitten crabs will happily survive in both fresh and saltwater.
 In fact, their young are born in coastal regions or estuaries, and then they migrate up the river to spend their adult lives in freshwater.
 Years later - when they reach sexual maturity - they will return back to the saltwater to breed.
 However, once they are in freshwater, they can move huge distances.

-‘...studies have shown they can migrate up to 1,500km.
+‘...studies have shown they can migrate up to 1,500 km.
 The crab can even leave the water, cross dry land and enter a new river system.
 Its phenomenal ability to disperse is of concern to scientists in the UK because the crab could infiltrate many of the country's rivers...’

 For these reasons it has now been placed on the IUCN (the International Union for Conservation of Nature) 100 of the world’s worst alien species list.